-Located next to the Potomac River, south of Woodley Park and west of Dupont Circle, Georgetown is centered at the intersection of M Street and Wisconsin Avenue, where you will find exclusive antique stores, trendy boutiques, upscale restaurants, nightclubs, and pubs, including Georgetown Cupcake which opened in early 2008.
+Located next to the Potomac River, south of Woodley Park and west of Dupont Circle, Georgetown is centered at the intersection of M Street NW and Wisconsin Avenue NW, where you will find exclusive antique stores, trendy boutiques, upscale restaurants, nightclubs, and pubs, including Georgetown Cupcake which opened in early 2008.

-Georgetown is a magnet for highly educated professionals with good salaries that let them afford the condo prices or apartment rents while living a hip and upscale life.
+Georgetown is a magnet for highly educated professionals with great salaries that let them afford the condo prices or apartment rents while living a hip and upscale life.
 There is also a large student population with about two-thirds of the Georgetown University undergraduates living in dorms on the 100-acre campus on the west side of the neighborhood.
 The population is primarily white, younger, and mostly single.

 Georgetown is home to politicians, lobbyists, and social elite.
 One of its most famous residents was President John F. Kennedy who lived in Georgetown prior to moving into the White House during the 1950s.
 As one of Washington DC's most renowned upscale neighborhoods, Georgetown is a place for the influential and the prominent, where the Who's Who of Washington DC live.

 Average rent for a studio/efficiency apartment: $1600 and up.

 Average rent for a 1-bedroom apartment: $2500 and up.

-Georgetown is divided into two areas known as East Village (east of Wisconsin Avenue) and West Village (west of Wisconsin Avenue).
+Georgetown is divided into two areas known as East Village (east of Wisconsin Ave NW) and West Village (west of Wisconsin Ave NW).
 Both areas are primarily dominated by historic Georgian, Federal or Victorian townhouses.
 There are also a few condominiums scattered around the neighborhood.